 Purpose of the Fund

 The Heritage Fund supports landowners and the Kāpiti Coast community to manage, protect and enhance ecological, geological, historical and cultural sites throughout the district.
+The pest control nashville usually work towards eradicating pest issues that we face.

 This year the Council’s Grants Allocation Sub-committee allocated $36,154 towards the projects.